brennanmcmicking/spotify-service/README.md

 The Lambda code is written in Python.
 It first refreshes its credentials with the Spotify API and retrieves a new access token.
 Access tokens last only one hour whereas refresh tokens (which is stored in Secrets Manager) lasts until a user de-authorizes the application from their account.
 After retrieving a new access token, it makes a request to the Spotify "Currently Playing" API endpoint and simplifies the response data before passing it back to API Gateway.

+## API Gateway

+API Gateway is used to route HTTP requests to the Lambda code.
+It should have caching enabled with a timeout of 60 seconds but I haven't gotten there yet.

+### TODO: Enable caching

+I would advise against using deploying this service yourself until caching is added to API Gateway otherwise you could be ratelimited very quickly by Spotify.

 # Why?

 I wanted to be able to embed a widget on my personal webpage (as well as theoretically anywhere where I can embed an IFrame) to display what I'm currently listening to on Spotify without having to publicize my Spotify API key.